-&lt;sup>45 The Union's financial contribution of EUR 400 million is based on the availability of funds in the EuroHPC JU Work Programme 2024.
+47 The Union's financial contribution of EUR 400 million is based on the availability of funds in the EuroHPC JU Work Programme 2024.
 The overall Union's financial contribution to the EuroHPC JU for the acquisition of new or upgraded AI-EuroHPC supercomputers is estimated at EUR 800 million depending on the final budget availability (DEP funds).

-&lt;sup>46 A total budget of up to EUR 120 million is foreseen for the setting up and operation of the 'AI Factories' and a total budget of up to EUR 60 million is foreseen for the development and deployment of advanced experimental AI-optimised supercomputing platform.
+A total budget of up to EUR 120 million is foreseen for the setting up and operation of the 'AI Factories' and a total budget of up to EUR 60 million is foreseen for the development and deployment of advanced experimental AI-optimised supercomputing platform.
 However, a different budget combination may be applied according to the received submissions, in particular increasing the share dedicated to the AI Factories.

-&lt;sup>47 The EuroHPC JU Model Grant Agreement can be found on the EuroHPC JU website: https://eurohpc-ju.europa.eu/ supercomputing platform (optional), and the setting up and operation of the 'AI Factories'.
+For newly acquired AI EuroHPC supercomputers, grants will be established to cover the operating costs of the supercomputer49 and for existing to be upgraded EuroHPC supercomputers, existing grants will be amended to cover the additional operating costs of the upgraded AI EuroHPC supercomputers.
+New grants will be established in both cases for the development and operating costs of an advanced experimental AI-optimised supercomputing platform (optional), and the setting up and operation of the 'AI Factories'.
 The reimbursement from the EuroHPC JU will be calculated on the basis of the declared costs up to the maximum total contribution of the EuroHPC JU or up to a ceiling of 50 % of the declared eligible costs, whichever is lower.